 Or at least, it was.
 We both got out of the truck after dark at about 9.30pm to check locks and such and immediately heard heavy movement in the undergrowth about 25m behind us.
 That feeling of being watched by something altogether troublesome provided sufficient motivation to climb straight back in and to secure the truck from the relative safety of the escape hatch / roof.

-From the crashing and distinct nostril-sounding exhalation we subsequently heard, we're pretty sure we were, and probably still are, in the presence of wild boar.
+From the crashing and distinct nostril-sounding exhalation we subsequently heard, we're pretty sure we were, and probably still are, again in the immediate presence of wild boar.

 Sent from my mobile device